 MUSIC REVIEW - Jonathan Widran

 “While most emerging bands in the smooth urban jazz realm, thinking “simpler” will translate to more immediate airplay, play it close to the vest and in the pocket with a singular identifiable sound, Jacksonville’s wild and freewheeling Catch The Groove spreads the jamming melodic joy around.
 Refreshingly, each member gets ample lead time and solo spotlights, creating a diverse, high-octane vibe that draws from the many genres comprising the members’ musical backgrounds.
-The result is an exciting fusion of urban, rock, funk, R&B and blues that transcends the predictable nature of so much of the genre’s music.
+The result is an exciting fusion of urban, rock, funk, and blues that transcends the predictable nature of so much of the genre’s music.
 With Nils in their camp now, and some spectacular composing and production of their own, they will soon be more than a North Florida phenomenon.
 Everybody needs to Catch the Groove!” - Jonathan Widran

 MUSIC REVIEW - The Smooth Jazz Ride

 Here’s a smooth sailing comfy EP of grooves that are so fitting for that perennial smooth jazz aficionado who loves the sassy horns, nifty guitar riffs, and genuine soul of the music.
 The EP’s entitled Smilin’ in Paradise, and the collection of musicians here call themselves simply Catch the Groove.
 Renowned guitarist Nils, bassist Darryl Williams, and percussionist Oliver Brown all put in classy showings on track 1 to get this party started.